W New York Union Square: Guardian Life annex

 The Guardian Life Insurance Company Annex, also known as 105 East 17th Street, was completed in 1961.
 It is located just to the east of the 20-story hotel tower, between Irving Place to the east and Park Avenue South to the west.
 It contains two 4-story facades: the southern facade abuts 17th Street to the south while the northern facade is adjacent to 18th Street to the north.
 The 17th Street facade is slightly wider, measuring 159 ft long with nineteen architectural bays, while the 18th Street facade is 124 ft long and contains twelve bays.
 On both sides, the facades contain aluminum spandrels and thin projecting mullions between each architectural bay.
 There is a rolldown metal gate and a revolving door on the western portion of the annex's 17th Street facade, on the portion adjacent to the hotel.
 The western portion of the annex's 18th Street facade contains a recessed brick portion with metal emergency doors.

 History

 Context and planning

 Union Square was first laid out in the Commissioners' Plan of 1811, expanded in 1832, and then made into a public park in 1839.
-By the first decade of the 20th century, Union Square had grown into a major transportation hub with several elevated and surface railroad lines running nearby, and the New York City Subway's 14th Street–Union Square station opening in 1904.
+By the first decade of the 20th century, Union Square had grown into a major transportation hub with several elevated railroad and streetcar lines running nearby, and the New York City Subway's 14th Street–Union Square station opening in 1904.